Timothy Swan: Singing schools and tunebooks

 Supplementing his work as a hatter, Swan began teaching singing-schools in the area.
 It was during this time that his music was first printed.
 In 1783, composer-compiler Oliver Brownson included six of Swan's tunes in the third issue of Select Harmony.
 This was followed by requests from other compilers and publishers to include Swan's tunes in their tunebooks and other publications.
 By 1800, his tunes were being printed in larger areas: New York, Virginia, New Hampshire, Pennsylvania, Maryland, Massachusetts, and Connecticut.

 This rise in interest in his music prompted Swan to publish his music himself.
 Collaborating with Alexander Ely, Swan published The Songster's Assistant in ca. 1786.
 The tunebook was a collection of secular duets.
 Swan contributed half of the songs in the collection.

 In 1801, he published New England Harmony.
 Unlike The Songster's Assistant, New England Harmony was a collection of sacred music.
 The tune book contained over 104 pages of original music.
 The collection contained many tunes that had been previously printed including his first tune Montague.
 The tunebook was not well received and Swan did not publish another collection after 1801.
 Even though the last tunebook did do well, Swan's music was still in demand and was published in later compilations by other tunebook compilers.

-Return to Northfield
+Later life

 In October 1807, 25 years after settling in Suffield, Swan and his family moved back to the town of his childhood.
 The reason for the move is not known; however, the decision may have been prompted by his mother's failing health.
 She died six years later in 1813.
 Upon returning to Northfield, Swan went into business with his nephew Josiah Dwight Lyman as milliners.
 Swan continued to compose music and receive requests from other compilers seeking to purchase the copyright of some of his more popular tunes.